HarryHongyue/Harry/README.md

-# Harry Ji - Personal Portfolio
+# Harry Hongyue - Personal Portfolio

-This is a personal portfolio website for Harry Ji, showcasing skills, projects, and contact information.
+This is a personal portfolio website for Harry Hongyue, showcasing skills, projects, and contact information.

 ## Project Structure